Jordan

 # 6 Swimwear can discolor or lose stretch

-Also, keep in mind that the salt can have an effect on your bikini or swimsuit.
-It can discolor or lose stretch.
-If you have some old swimwear, this is the time to use it!
-My black and white bikini was not that white anymore after a dive in the Dead Sea.
+Keep in mind that salt can affect your bikini or swimsuit, causing discoloration or loss of stretch.
+If you have old swimwear, this is the perfect time to use it.
+My black and white bikini wasn’t as white anymore after swimming in the Dead Sea.

 # 7 Drink enough